-Domestic Abuse Assistance.
-If you or your children are experiencing abuse in your home this is a very serious thing.
-Many women and men experience domestic abuse which may also spill over to your kids.
-Too many women and children lose their fight against domestic violence and are killed by their abuser.
+Domestic Abuse and Family Violence Prevention and Services.
+If you or your children are experiencing abuse in your home, this is a serious thing.
+Many women suffer domestic abuse, which may also spill over to their kids.
+Too many women and children lose their fight against domestic violence and die at the hands of their abusers.
+You are not alone.

 Finding Domestic Abuse Assistance